Request consultation →

 When meibomian gland dysfunction and inflammation are active, treatment must address them directly rather than repeatedly increasing artificial tears alone.
 Surface anti-inflammatory strategies, eyelid-directed therapy, and gland-focused treatment are intended to make the tear film more stable and the epithelium more resilient over time.

-Level 3 — Biologic restoration
+Level 3

 When epithelial compromise, severe discomfort, or poor healing persist, blood-derived therapies such as serum tears or PRP may be introduced as biologic lubricants.
-TFOS-linked literature places blood derivatives within advanced dry-eye management, especially for more severe disease and ocular surface failure not adequately controlled by conventional measures.
+Current literature places blood derivatives within advanced dry-eye management, especially for more severe disease and ocular surface failure not adequately controlled by conventional measures.

-Level 4 — Surface restoration strategies
+Level 4

 Regenerative surface therapies should be discussed carefully.

 In premium ophthalmology, it is reasonable to speak about regenerative concepts in dry eye so long as the language remains precise.
-The goal is to improve the conditions for epithelial repair, tear-film stability, and neural support, not to suggest that a single therapy can fully reverse every form of chronic ocular surface disease.
+The goal is to improve the conditions for epithelial repair, tear-film stability, and neural support — not to suggest that a single therapy can fully reverse every form of chronic ocular surface disease.

 Surface restoration means re-establishing a tear film that breaks up less rapidly, an epithelium that stains less and heals more predictably, and a surface–nerve interface that generates less inflammatory stress.
 This is a biologic objective that may require gland treatment, surface protection, anti-inflammatory therapy, and blood-derived therapy in combination.